ethpandaops/ethereum-package/README.md

   # Participant flag for keymanager api
   # This will open up http ports to your validator services!
-  # Defaults to false
+  # Defaults null and then set to default global keymanager_enabled (false)
-  keymanager_enabled: false
+  keymanager_enabled: null

 # Default configuration parameters for the network
 network_params: